DiscreteTom/UniStart/README.md

 }
 ```

-As you can see, the `AdvancedEvent` encourages you to use closures instead of methods, and it's more flexible than `UnityEvent`.
+As you can see, the `UniEvent` encourages you to use closures instead of methods, and it's more flexible than `UnityEvent`.

-Almost all events in UniStart will use `AdvancedEvent` instead of `UnityEvent`.
+Almost all events in UniStart will use `UniEvent` instead of `UnityEvent`.

 <details>
 <summary>Stability</summary>